beyo/plugin-services/README.md

 **NOTE:** the `server` option should declare the configuration passed to the instance of Primus.

-**NOTE:** the `clientLibrary` value is the file that the plugin should create to use on the client side.
+**NOTE:** the `clientLibraryPath` value is the path where the client libraries needs to be copied (or generated).
 Normally, this path will point at a static directory mapping.

 ### Services (server side)